markdonachie/dynamocic.github.io/index.markdown

 ## Dynamo Glasgow CIC is a new, queer-led cycling and maintenance project in Glasgow.

-We run a workshop space in the west-end of Glasgow at Unit 21 Hayburn Lane, Glasgow G11 5AT.
+We run a fully operational workshop space in the west-end of Glasgow at Unit 21 Hayburn Lane, Glasgow G11 5AT.

 {% include hours.md %}